 Are there worries and fears, or just happiness?

 Happiness and inner peace are interrelated.
 When one appears, the other appears too.
 This means that if you learn to quiet your mind, you also gain happiness.

-Yes, you can ,but this of course require some inner work, and this what I write about in many of my other articles and in my books.
+Yes, you can ,but this of course, requires some inner work on your part, and this what I write about in many of my other articles and in my books.

 Ask yourself, are you happy?
+Are you happy now?
 If you are not, then this is the time to do something about it.

 If you enjoyed reading this article, sign up to receive our free newsletter with articles and updates.